Dirac-type conditions for spanning bounded-degree hypertrees: Embedding large hypertrees

 \begin{proof} In each $W_i$, at most $|V(T)|\le\beta n \le \delta n / 2$ vertices are used by the partial embedding $\varphi_1$, and at most $\delta n / 2$ new vertices need to be embedded in each $W_i$.
-Because of our condition on the codegrees of $H'$, we can extend $\varphi_1$ greedily, embedding each vertex in $V(T) \setminus V(T_1)$ one by one, following any valid ordering, and choosing an unused vertex in each step. \end{proof}
+Because of our condition on the codegrees of $H'$, we can extend $\varphi_1$ greedily, embedding the vertices of $V(T) \setminus V(T_1)$ one by one, following any valid ordering, and choosing an unused vertex in each step. \end{proof}

-The next lemma, Lemma~\ref{lemma:embeddingtrunk}, is designed to find an embedding of a short sequence of consecutive layers of a layered $k$-tree, while fixing the location of the initial and final segments.
-Its output will be the input for Lemma~\ref{lem:emb extension}, which is then used to prove Lemma~\ref{lem:embedding}.
+The next lemma (Lemma~\ref{lemma:embeddingtrunk}) is designed to find an embedding of a short sequence of consecutive layers of a layered $k$-tree, while fixing the location of the initial and final segments.
+Its output will be the input for \cref{proposition:emb extension}, which is then used to prove Lemma~\ref{lem:embedding}.